rigdenlab/ample/docs/examples/rst/ccp4i2_metagenomic.rst

 AMPLE Output
 ============
-On starting a separate window will appear summarising the progress of AMPLE and any results.
-The window will contain up to three tabs, the contents of which are explained below:
+Upon starting a results tab will appear within the CCP4i2 interface summarising the progress of the AMPLE run.
+This will contain the following sections:

 Summary
 -------